angus-dawson-idexx/interview-code/README.md

 and exports them as a CSV file in an S3 bucket.
 This is implemented in `dataset_task.py`.

 We have an application that runs a bounding box detection algorithm on these images.
-This application's interface can be found in `detector.pyi`.
+This application's interface can be found in `detection_task.py` in the `Detector` class.

 The rest of our pipeline needs to receive a CSV file with rows representing the bounding boxes detected by this algorithm.
 The CSV file should have the following columns: